observation/euring/docs/cli.rst

 Command Line Interface
 ======================

-The ``euring`` CLI exposes decoding, validation, and lookup helpers.
+The ``euring`` CLI exposes decoding, validation, and lookup helpers for EURING2000, EURING2000+, and EURING2020.

 Examples: